k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 - [Fabric environments](tdm_fabric_implementation_environments_setup.md)
 - [TDM portal](/articles/TDM/tdm_gui/10_environment_roles_tab.md#ai-environment---permission-set).
 Add the related [Systems](/articles/TDM/tdm_gui/11_environment_products_tab.md) to the AI environment in the TDM portal.

+### AI Configuration Table
+A new constTable Actor has been added in TDM 9.4: **AIConfigParams**.
+This Actor is located in *Implementation/SharedObjects/Broadway/TDM/TDMImplementorActors/* folder.
+This table holds the infrastructure configuration parameters, such as cloud provider(GCP, AWS, Azure), AI training/generation/evaluation images, for the AI processes.
+Open the AIConfigParams and click the Input's description to view the detailed description of the table's fields.
+Edit the required parameters in this table.

 ### AI MTables

 #### AISpecialAndCategoricalFields